amzn/amazon-payments-magento-2-plugin/docs/flow.rst

 1. `Authorization OK` - Order moves to state `Processing`
 2. `Soft Decline` - Authorization is closed, customer is emailed with a link to select an alternative payment instrument on the Amazon Pay website.
 When the customer changes the payment instrument, a new authorization is raised
 3. `Hard Decline` - Authorization is closed, customer is emailed with instructions to contact the merchant

+Synchronous if possible
+'''''''''''''''''''''''
+The customer will get instant feedback for all final states of the authorization like with the synchrnonous authorization while the customer benefits form the lower decline rate of the asynchronous authorization.
+In cases where a synchronous authorization would result in a decline but could be handled with an asynchronous authorization, the module automatically takes care of the situation.

 Payment capture
 ---------------